McOffsky/Arduino_ESP8266_HTTP_Client/README.md

 # Arduino ESP8266 HTTP Client library #
 ###### by Igor Makowski (igor.makowski@gmail.com)

 Library for simple http communication with webserver.
-Library during work does not block work of your program (no delay() is used!), does not use memory-expensive String lib and handles most of ESP8266 errors automatic.
+Library does not block work of your program (no delay() is used!), does not use memory-expensive String lib and handles most of ESP8266 errors by itself.
 Just set handlers, connect to AP and play with it.
 Ideal for JSON based applications.

 Library has internal static buffer.
-You need to set up its size according to your needs (but keep in mind that only http header can be longer than 300 characters).
+You need to set it size according to your needs (but keep in mind that only http header can be longer than 300 characters).